 In 2016, Abbott held his first solo exhibition featuring his longterm-project ‘The Land Where the Crow Flies Backwards’ at the Fox Gallery, Melbourne.
-A year later he showed this work at ‘La Nuit des images’ at the Musée de l'Elysée in Lausanne, Switzerland organised by the Australian Centre of Photography.
-A selection of the work was then exhibited at the Red Hook Gallery, New York.
+A year later he showed this work at ‘La Nuit des images’ at the Musée de l'Elysée in Lausanne, Switzerland organised by the ACP.
+A selection was then exhibited at the Red Hook Gallery, New York.

 Abbott’s editorial clients include The New York Times, The Washington Post, The Guardian, Der Spiegel and La Repubblica.
 He also does commercial advertising, including for Uber, Mont Blanc and Menzies.
 Abbott works regularly for global and national NGO's and non-profit organisations.

-2017 - IRIS Portrait Prize - Perth Centre of Photography, 2016 - Joop Swart Masterclass, 2016 - Reporterpreis in Berlin, Germany., 2016 - IRIS Portrait Prize - Perth Centre of Photography, 2016 - CLIP Art Prize - Perth Centre of Photography, 2013 - SMH Emerging Documentary Photographer Scholarship
+2017 - IRIS Portrait Prize - Perth Centre of Photography, 2017 - World Press Photo, 2016 - Joop Swart Masterclass, 2016 - Reporterpreis in Berlin, Germany., 2016 - IRIS Portrait Prize - Perth Centre of Photography, 2016 - CLIP Art Prize - Perth Centre of Photography, 2013 - SMH Emerging Documentary Photographer Scholarship

 - Breaking news